XiaWenjun1/CW2024/README.md

 - **Control_Animation**: Manages animations for all elements (plane, bullets, enemies, and boss).
 - **Control_Main**: Controls the main screen, including background music and button actions.
 - **Control_Setting**: Manages the settings screen, including background music, game sounds and close functionality.
+- **Control_PauseMenu**: When game is playing, user can click middle mouse to open pause menu.
+Timeline will stop, click 'Continue' to resume or click middle mouse again to resume game.
+- **Control_EndGameMenu**: When user win or lose, 2 seconds after win or lose images will show EndGameMenu with 2 buttons(Return to Main, Exit)
+'Return to Main' return to main menu.
+'Exit' exit program.

 ## Changelog